 BOSTON Nov 11 The child sex abuse scandal at

-Penn State University reached Wall Street on Friday, with
+Penn State University reached Wall Street on Friday when the

-ratings agency Moody's warning of a possible credit downgrade,
+ratings agency Moody's warned of a possible credit downgrade

 "Over the next several months, Moody's will evaluate the